How to useReducer in React

 Depending on the state of our Todo item, the correct action is dispatched for our reducer function.
 Afterward, the React component is rendered again but using the new state from the useReducer hook.
 The demonstrated useReducer example can be found in this GitHub repository.

-React's useReducer hook is a powerful way to manage state in React.
-It can be used with for modern state management in React.
-Also, it is often used in favor of for complex state and state transitions.
-After all, the useReducer hook hits the sweet spot for middle sized applications that don't need yet.
+React’s useReducer hook is a powerful way to manage state in React.
+It can be used with useState and useContext for modern state management in React.
+Also, it is often used in favor of useState for complex state and state transitions.
+After all, the useReducer hook hits the sweet spot for middle sized applications that don’t need Redux for React yet.